-Pacers are allowed in the 50 mile race after you reach the 30 mile mark.
+Pacers are allowed in the 50 mile, 100K, and 100 mile races after you reach the 30 mile mark.
 Pacers are required to wear a pacer bib and must purchase a pacer wristband, which gives them access to food and drink at the aid stations.
 Muling is allowed.

 Crew members and pacers may NOT use bicycles to accompany or crew runners on the course at any time.
 Crew members may access aid stations via paved park roads.

-You may drop down to a shorter distance mid-race and receive a finish time, or you may move up to a longer distance if you’re feeling good, but you MUST inform the main timing table staff at the start/finish.
+You may drop down to a shorter distance mid-race and receive a finish time, or you may move up to a longer distance if you’re feeling good (you must pay the difference in price), but you MUST inform the main timing table staff at the start/finish.

 There will be no awards ceremony.
 We give awards to the final finishers (the perseverance award) of each race.

 This is a low-key, laid-back, family atmosphere kind of deal.
 It’s a camping trip with some running thrown in and a whole lot of food.
 If you are expecting a super-serious, super-competitive racing situation, we suggest you look elsewhere.
 We support fast runners and slow walkers.

 We do not have an army of volunteers holding hundreds of cups as you run by, or standing at attention every mile to wipe the sweat from your brow and give you a hug, this is not the race for you.
 We expect you to be trained (if you believe in that sort of thing), ready to run in any weather (your safety is important to us, but nobody melts in the rain), and prepared to handle the distance you’re setting out to cover.
 We will be supportive and helpful, we’ll ring cowbells and play music and stuff you full of food, we are happy to assist with muscle cramps and blisters and pep talks and tough love, but you are ultimately responsible for completing the distance.